-In 2017, NBHDL's average number of hours in which power to a customer was interrupted (outage hours) was 1.11 and well below the target range of 2.10.
-NBHDL's system reliability continues to trend in an improved manner over a five-year period, however, it is important to note that in any given year, outage hours will correlate with storm occurrences and severity.
-Tree Contact and Foreign Interference related outages accounted for 52% of the hours in which power to a customer was interrupted while Defective Equipment contributed to 17%.
+In 2018, NBHDL's average number of hours in which power to a customer was interrupted (outage hours not including cause code 2) was 1.95 and below the target range of 2.10.
+NBHDL's goal is to have its system reliability trend in an improved manner over a five-year period; however, it is important to note that in any given year, outage hours will correlate with storm occurrences and severity.
+In 2018, Tree Contact and Foreign Interference related outages accounted for a combined 29% of the hours in which power to a customer was interrupted, while Defective Equipment was responsible for 52%.
+While the increase in Defective Equipment is significant compared to 2017 (17%), it is due to a relatively small number of incidents that effected larger quantities of customers.

-Average Number of Times that Power to a Customer is Interrupted
+• Average Number of Times that Power to a Customer is Interrupted

-In 2017, NBHDL's average number of customer interruptions (i.e., frequency) was 0.94 and well below the target range of 1.99.
+In 2018, NBHDL's average number of customer interruptions (i.e., frequency) was 1.40 and well below the target range of 1.99.
 As stated above, occurrence of storms is a significant factor in annual reliability statistics.
-Foreign Interference and Tree Contact related outages accounted for 35% of the times in which power to a customer was interrupted while Defective Equipment contributed to 11%.
+Foreign Interference and Tree Contact related outages accounted for 22% of the number of times in which power to a customer was interrupted while Defective Equipment was responsible for 40%.
+While the increase in Defective Equipment is significant compared to 2017 (11%), the circumstances as above are the cause.